Western Wall: Demolition of the Moroccan Quarter

 Forty-eight hours after capturing the wall, the military, without explicit government order, hastily proceeded to demolish the entire Moroccan Quarter, which stood 4 m from the Wall.
 The Sheikh Eid Mosque, built on the site of one of Jerusalem's earliest Islamic schools (the Afdiliyyah), was pulled down to make way for the plaza.
 106 Arab families consisting of 650 people were ordered to leave their homes at night.
 When they refused, bulldozers began to demolish the buildings with people still inside, killing one person and injuring a number of others.

 According to Eyal Weizman, Chaim Herzog, who later became Israel's sixth president, took much of the credit for the destruction of the neighbourhood:

 When we visited the Wailing Wall we found a toilet attached to it ... we decided to remove it and from this we came to the conclusion that we could evacuate the entire area in front of the Wailing Wall ... a historical opportunity that will never return. ...
 We knew that the following Saturday [sic Wednesday], June 14, would be the Jewish festival of Shavuot and that many will want to come to pray ... it all had to be completed by then.

+Israeli bulldozers clearing what had been the Mughrabi Quarter, creating the Western Wall Plaza in 1967.

 The narrow pavement, which could accommodate a maximum of 12,000 per day, was transformed into an enormous plaza that could hold in excess of 400,000.
 Several months later, the pavement close to the wall was excavated to a depth of two and half metres, exposing an additional two courses of large stones.

 A complex of buildings against the wall at the southern end of the plaza, that included Madrasa Fakhriya and the house that the Abu al-Sa'ud family had occupied since the 16th century, were spared in the 1967 destruction, but demolished in 1969.
 The section of the wall dedicated to prayers was thus extended southwards to double its original length, from 28 to 60 m, while the 4 m space facing the wall grew to 40 m.

 The narrow, approximately 120 m2 pre-1948 alley along the wall, used for Jewish prayer, was enlarged to 2400 m2, with the entire Western Wall Plaza covering 20000 m2, stretching from the wall to the Jewish Quarter.